 “Stunt” books are all over the shelves lately – that is, if you can manage to paw your way past all the teen vampires and DIY bondage.
 When an author decides to undergo some trial or address some goal primarily to write a book about it, the process can be intriguing, as long as the writing’s entertaining and manages to maintain an emotional hook on its schlub audience.
 THE INNOCENTS ABROAD notwithstanding, George Plimpton’s PAPER LION is probably the true granddaddy of the genre: literary fop, representing Everyman, temporarily joins the Detroit Lions football team.
 (Let the effete intellectual snob bashing – literal bashing! – begin.)
-I myself edited a delightful one a few years back, for which MYSTERY SCIENCE THEATER 3000’s Kevin Murphy attempted to see a movie every day for an entire year.
+I myself edited a delightful one a few years back, for which MYSTERY SCIENCE THEATER 3000’s Kevin Murphy attempted to see a movie every day for an entire year, traveling all over the world to do it.
 (Spoiler Alert: he succeeded, but not without some nail-biting close calls, one involving a kidney stone.
 The resulting A YEAR AT THE MOVIES is tons of fun.)
 Esquire’s A. J. Jacobs is a modern master of the stunt book.
 For various projects, he has read the entire Encyclopedia Britannica, attempted to follow the Bible as literally as possible for one year, used himself as a human guinea pig, and bounced back from a case of pneumonia by doing everything he could to strive for bodily perfection.
 Interesting stuff.

 Such books can get under your skin because you’re getting an inside look at a process.
 Everybody wants to play golf like Tiger Woods, and everybody with a modicum of talent might if they were willing to hit the required hundreds of thousands of golf balls in practice, to basically make that their life’s work and never stop.
 Stunt books describe extreme behavior, because to get really, really good at something, or to achieve a goal that the rest of us can’t even approach, you’ve got to obsess over it.
 So there’s that, and it’s the author’s responsibility to entertain all the while; “gee, isn’t this amazingly geeky?” might work for the length of a magazine article, that’s all.
 The very best stunt books reflect a much brighter facet.
 They illuminate the relevance of the featured obsession to mundane daily life.
 As magician Penn Jillette advises the Penn & Teller audience, don’t think about how we do it; think about why we do it.